 LNG TERMINAL AT BANGLADESH PROJECT

-LNG TERMINAL AT SRI LANKA
+LNG TERMINAL IN SRI LANKA

 LNG AS AN AUTOMOTIVE FUEL

-There were intense efforts required on the regulatory side of the business over thepast year.
-Your company's initiatives to develop the smallscale LNG market in the Countryrequired discussions and deliberation with Ministry of Road Transpiration and Highways (MORTH) and Ministry of Commerce andIndustries (MOCI) for inclusion of LNG as an automotive fuel in Central Motor VehicleRules (CMVR) and for inclusion of LNG dispensing stations development regulation in Static and Mobile Pressure vessel rules (SMPV).
-Boththese regulations are in place now leading to opening of a new doorway is opened in Indian market for LNG as acleaner transportation fuel.
+As a responsible corporate citizen and in a step towards meetingIndia's COP-21 commitment your Company is taking up initiatives to develop the smallscale LNG market in the Country and has been promoting the environment friendly LNG as afuel in Road transportation.
+Your Company had done discussions and deliberation withMinistry of Road Transportation and Highways (MORTH) and Ministry of Commerce andIndustries (MOCI) for inclusion of LNG as an automotive fuel in Central Motor VehicleRules (CMVR) and for inclusion of LNG dispensing stations development regulation in Staticand Mobile Pressure vessel rules (SMPV).
+With the efforts of your Company both theseregulations are in place now and a new doorway is opened in Indian market for LNG as acleaner transportation fuel.

 HEALTH SAFETY & ENVIRONMENT (HSE)